 Steve Klabnik was the lead for the Rust documentation team and was one of Rust’s core developers.
 A frequent speaker and a prolific open source contributor, he previously worked on projects such as Ruby and Ruby on Rails.

 Carol Nichols is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
 She’s a co-founder of Integer 32, LLC, the world’s first Rust-focused software consultancy.
 Nichols has also organized the Rust Belt Rust Conference.

+Chris Krycho is a software engineering leader with experience in avionics, developer tools, web frameworks, and more.
+In addition to his open source software contributions and regular public speaking, he created the New Rustacean podcast (2015–2019).

 About the Technical Reviewer